matiaspaavilainen/RealConstellations/README.md

 ## Necessary features

-- Add the rest of the constellations
-- Possibility to click on the constellation to zoom into it and display information
+- Possibility to click on the constellation to zoom into it
-  - AVG distance from Earth
-  - Names of the stars
-  - Short description about the origins and theme
   - Projection outline and 3D shape
   - Projection as a plane facing earth
   - Can rotate the view to see the actual shape from different angles